Aliases for H6PD Gene

 GeneCards Summary for H6PD Gene

 H6PD (Hexose-6-Phosphate Dehydrogenase/Glucose 1-Dehydrogenase) is a Protein Coding gene.
 Diseases associated with H6PD include Cortisone Reductase Deficiency 1 and Hyperandrogenism Due To Cortisone Reductase Deficiency.
-Among its related pathways are Metabolism and Carbon metabolism.
+Among its related pathways are Carbon metabolism and Pentose phosphate pathway.
 Gene Ontology (GO) annotations related to this gene include carbohydrate binding and glucose-6-phosphate dehydrogenase activity.
 An important paralog of this gene is G6PD.

 UniProtKB/Swiss-Prot Summary for H6PD Gene